Fibery

 Emoji ferris-wheel

-Track stories and bugs on board, calendar, or timeline view.
+Track stories and bugs on a board, on a calendar, or in a timeline view.
 Define custom states.
 Filter by sprint, release, or anything you want.
-Color code the most burning tasks.
+Color-code the high-priority tasks.

 Build Velocity, Burn Up/Down, Cycle time, and CFD reports to visualize progress and keep plans realistic.